nathanramoscfa/JacksonQuery/README.md

 The JNL website provides data on their variable annuity subaccounts only in the form of fund prospectuses and Morningstar reports, all in PDF format.
 There are approximately 120 JNL variable annuity subaccounts for their Perspective L product, and the task of going through all of this data is daunting for investment advisers.
+Most investment advisers will rely on heuristics (i.e. rules of thumb) to construct portfolios which can lead to suboptimal portfolios.
 JacksonQuery aims to minimize heuristics and maximize statistical methods in decision-making for investment advisers, making it easier to choose the most appropriate subaccounts for their clients.

 ## Features
 - Automated Web Navigation: Automatically logs into the JNL website, navigates to the necessary pages, and handles any